 In these Registrar’s Requirements capitalised terms have the meanings set out below:

-ADI or authorised deposit-taking institution has the meaning given to it in the Banking Act 1959 (Cth).
+ADI (authorised deposit-taking institution) has the meaning given to it in the Banking Act 1959 (Cth).

 Approved Identity Verifier means a Person appointed by the Registrar to conduct verification of identity and witness the execution of Instruments and other Documents.